top of page

 A Midwest unschool mama, quilter, crocheter (yep, we’re making it a word!), and graphic designer who turned my "little hobbies" into a dream career.
 I’m all about BLTs with basil mayo, diving into fantasy novels, and pretending it’s fall year-round (pumpkin spice forever, amiright?).

 My unofficial mission?
-To prove that you can have a thriving career as a multi-passionate creative.
+To prove that you can make every day just a little more magical.

 I have this little problem: when I go to a fabric shop, those cute little bundles of 5" squares and 2.5" strips just jump right into my cart.
 I'm not even sure how it happens.
 I go in for a pack of needles and come out with three new charm packs and a jelly roll.